 In these cases you can proceed in two different ways:

-- adapt your data generating application by creating a txt file specifically set to be imported in Banana.
+- make sure that your application exports the data in a txt file format specifically set to be imported in Banana.

 For more information please consult the technical information on how to create a file to be imported in Banana;